shubhamranswal/EngHiOCR/README.md

 # English - Hindi OCR Tool

-This is a web-based OCR application that can extract text from images containing both Hindi and English text.
-It also allows for keyword search functionality, highlighting the specified keywords in the uploaded images.
+This is a web-based Optical Character Recognition (OCR) application that can extract text from images containing both Hindi and English text.
+It also allows for keyword search functionality, highlighting specified keywords in the uploaded images.

 ## Requirements